Miane18/Augustbby/README.md

 ## Image Credit

-Cake image sourced from Redbubble.com [Pinterest link](https://www.pinterest.com/pin/tiramisu-square-sticker-by-sz03--751045675374161609//)) for placeholder purposes.
+Cake image sourced from Redbubble.com ([See Pinterest link](https://www.pinterest.com/pin/tiramisu-square-sticker-by-sz03--751045675374161609//)) for placeholder purposes.
 All rights belong to the original artist.